sulami/blog/content/Coding/haskell-flood-fills.md

 over grows rather large.
 You can probably gain some additional performance by introducing parallelism via `par` and `pseq` if that becomes a problem.

+**PS** If you are taking part in the competition, flood fills will not bring you far, the solution is a different one.

 [htc]: https://hackthe.computer/